vrockai/pipeline-test/docs/content.md

 ---

 ## Experimental community coalescence sheds light on microbial interactions in soil and restores impaired functions.
- 06.03.2023, _S Huet, S Romdhane, MC Breuil, D Bru, A Mounier, A Spor, L Philippot_
+ 07.03.2023, _S Huet, S Romdhane, MC Breuil, D Bru, A Mounier, A Spor, L Philippot_

-Microbes typically live in communities where individuals can interact with each other in numerous ways.
+_Humans, Microbial Interactions, Betaproteobacteria, Coculture Techniques, Microbiota, Soil_ Microbes typically live in communities where individuals can interact with each other in numerous ways.
 However, knowledge on the importance of these interactions is limited and derives mainly from studies using a limited number of species grown in coculture.
 Here, we manipulated soil microbial communities to assess the contribution of interactions between microorganisms for assembly of the soil microbiome.

 [Source](https://doi.org/10.1186/s40168-023-01480-7)